 At the time of research on Agoda and countless websites and blogs, many decent budget hotels in Kolkata went around the price range of $14-30.
 The less central you are, the cheaper it can get.
 However, one thing to note is accessibility to transportation and city highlights.
 Hostels aren’t a term in India, but recently, a hip and boutique hostel chain opened up for modern travelers (wifi available).
-I’ve seen a couple of their hostels; book in advance as spaces fill up fast.
+For those looking for pampering, The Grand Oberoi in the Esplanade area is central and very chic.

 I stayed at Broadway Hotel and it was in an ideal location for me, across the street from Chandni Chowk metro station.
 An old Ambassador styled hotel with a lift, the rooms feel spacious, clean and comfortable.
 You also get the daily Kolkata newspaper delivered to your door.
 There’s a Art Deco styled restaurant which tends to be popular with guests and locals.
 Front desk receptionists are helpful.
 I loved it and I’d easily stay there again.
 Watch my video (below) and read my review.

 - Service Tax On Room Tariff in Kolkata @ 8.4% for Hotels

 For more hotels in Kolkata, you can search here.

 Note: My half-day city of tour of Kolkata was sponsored by Viator as an effort to help make some of my Kolkata filming possible.
 As always, my opinions are my own